 Most of the old houses in Ribe are from after 1580 when a major town fire destroyed the town center but spared the church.
 In contrast to the church, most of the old town is thus not actually medieval.
 The commoners tower partly collapsed five years later and was rebuilt 10 m lower than before.

-This flat topped commoners towers may be scaled by visitors for fantastic views of the Ribe and the surrounding countryside.
+This flat-topped commoners tower may be scaled by visitors for fantastic views of the Ribe and the surrounding countryside.
 It is 248 steps to the top of the 52-m high viewing platform.

 On the way down, use the entrance to the small museum, even if only to enjoy the view of the church inside from a high gallery with useful descriptions of the most important works and architectural elements.